 Cutthroat trout are popular gamefish, especially among anglers who enjoy fly fishing.
 The common name “cutthroat” refers to the distinctive red coloration on the underside of the lower jaw.
 The current record is set at 62 lb 0 oz.

 Since 1990 Cascade Fishing Adventures has specialized in the exhilarating experience of sturgeon and salmon fishing in British Columbia.
 The mighty Fraser River contains not only monster Sturgeon, but also Steelhead, Chum, Trout, Chinook, Coho, Pinks and Sockeye Salmon.
-It is with thanks to our clients, that we celebrate our 27th Anniversary in 2017 and we could not have achieved this milestone without you, our clients for whom we always go that extra mile.
+It is with thanks to our clients, that in 2023 we celebrate our 33rd season and we could not have achieved this milestone without you, our clients for whom we always go that extra mile.